ClaudeMod

 GOOGLE_CLIENT_SECRET_PATHCustom path to client_secret.json

-GOOGLE_MCP_CREDENTIALS_DIRCredential storage directory — default ~/.google_workspace_mcp/credentials
+GOOGLE_MCP_CREDENTIALS_DIRCredential directory — default ~/.google_workspace_mcp/credentials

 🖥️ Server